 How Dr. Manson Helps Patients With Diabetes

-Dr. Manson in Portland is specially trained to treat problems of the lower legs and feet.
-He is extremely familiar with diabetes foot complications and understands how small issues can turn into serious problems.
-Dr. Manson can often spot subtle signs of trouble and quickly treat infections and sores to prevent dangerous complications.
-As part of your care team, Dr. Manson can also teach you how to check your feet and take care of them at home.
-For people with diabetes, having Dr. Manson as part of your healthcare team may reduce the risk of amputation and other serious complications.
+As part of your care team, Dr. Manson can also teach you how to inspect and care for your feet at home.
+For people with diabetes, having Dr. Manson as part of their healthcare team may reduce the risk of amputation and other serious complications.

 Diabetes Related Nerve Damage Endangers Your Feet